thibault2710/Thibault-Eelen--Small-Projects/README.md

 - **Tech stack**: Python, Pandas, Scikit-learn, TensorFlow/Keras.
 - **Key skills demonstrated**: Feature engineering, classification modeling, neural networks, subgroup analysis, model evaluation.

-### Project 4: Predicting Budget-Friendly Airbnb Listings in Paris

-- **Description**: Analyzed Airbnb listings data from Paris to identify the strongest predictors of budget-friendly accommodations (<25% of price distribution).
-The project aimed to understand whether pricing patterns at the low end of the market are formulaic or influenced by subjective factors.
-- **Tasks & Approach**: Cleaned and preprocessed 64,690 raw entries down to 13,690 usable listings.
-Engineered features such as number of amenities, created price categories, and trained logistic regression models.
-Evaluated model accuracy with cross-validation, focusing on classification of low-price listings.
-- **Tech stack**: Python, Pandas, Scikit-learn, Matplotlib.
-- **Key skills learned**: Data cleaning and preprocessing, feature engineering, logistic regression modeling, cross-validation, interpreting pricing dynamics in real-world markets.